 Sensei Pens Column For Above The Law

-Above the Law featured Sensei article entitled “Mind Games Cybercriminals Play With Law Firm Employees” by Sharon Nelson, John Simek and Michael Maschke.
+Above the Law featured Sensei article entitled “Lawyers Breathe A Sigh of Relief: They Can Turn Off Chat History for ChatGPT” by Sharon Nelson, John Simek and Michael Maschke.
 This article is the latest in a new monthly series entitled Cybersecurity: Tips From the Trenches with Sharon Nelson, Esq., John Simek and Michael Maschke of Sensei Enterprises.
 As noted authors and lecturers, Sharon, John and Michael speak on a variety of IT, Cybersecurity and Digital Forensics subjects.
 They lecture throughout North America and have been interviewed by TIME, ABC, NBC, CBS, CNN, Reuters, many newspapers and even Oprah Winfrey’s O magazine.